 Contact the College of Extended Studies.
 Assistance includes:

 - Providing information to veterans and family members about veterans' educational benefits, certificate programs and registration, and military spouse financial assistance.

 - Certifying student status for receipt of educational benefits under VA chapters 30, 31, 32, 33, 35, and 1606.

 - Note: Undergraduate and graduate degree programs are processed through the San Diego State University Veterans Center, Education Building, Room 151, (619) 594-5813.

 Which courses are eligible for VA education benefits?

-Courses that have been approved by the California State Approving Authority for Veterans Education, and the Department of Veterans Affairs.
+Courses that have been approved by the California State Approving Agency for Veterans Education (CSAAVE), and the Department of Veterans Affairs.
 View complete listing of SDSU College of Extended Studies certificate programs.